johnrswanson/red.yellow.blue/README.md

 HOW IT WORKS:

-* Pop-Up Content Management System: The "Back End" controls are built right into the "Front End" of your site.
-One could say: the design of the front end is applied to the Back End, or vice versa.
+* Pop-Up Content Management System: The backend controls are built right into the frontend of the website.
+You could also say: The design of the frontend is applied to the backend, or vice versa.
 It's the same thing.
-It might as well be invisible.
-As the editor of your site, you don't have to go back and forth between a dashboard and the live website to see your changes.
+As the editor of your page, you don't have to go back and forth between a dashboard and the live website to see your changes.
 Instead, you edit your content in the Pop-Up Helper Window, and see the results right away.
-The 3-Color menu icon that appears in the top left hand corner of the screen is the only minimalistic indication that you are logged in.
-You are able to edit everything in it's place, right where you see it.
+A 3-Color menu icon appears in the top left hand corner of the screen.
+That is the only minimalistic indication that you are logged in.
+You are able to edit everything right in it's place, right where you see it.

 * Adding Elements : You start with a blank page, and add elements to it.
 Elements can be a Photo, some Text, or a Box for content.
 There are different kinds of Boxes -  Blog, Gallery, Video or Shop.
 The format of existing Boxes is easy for developers to copy, so you can build add-ons and make your own specific content management system as needed in any given situation.